MicrosoftDocs/visualstudio-docs/docs/test/enable-coded-ui-testing-of-your-controls.md

 ## Debug your property provider or action filter

-Your property provider and action filter are implemented in an extension package that is loaded and run by the coded UI test builder in a process separate from your application.
+Your property provider and action filter are implemented in an extension package.
+The test builder runs the extension package in a separate process from your application.

 ### To debug your property provider or action filter